 (For the purists, this was my search: ((“prevention and control”[Subheading] OR (“prevention”[All Fields] AND “control”[All Fields]) OR “prevention and control”[All Fields] OR “prevention”[All Fields]) AND (“uric acid”[MeSH Terms] OR (“uric”[All Fields] AND “acid”[All Fields]) OR “uric acid”[All Fields]) AND (“calculi”[MeSH Terms] OR “calculi”[All Fields] OR “stones”[All Fields])) AND Clinical Trial[ptyp])

 I am not surprised.
-Can one today, given all we know about the physical chemistry of uric acid stones actually assign such patients to a control group that does not receive alkali?
+Given all we know can we assign such patients to a control group that does not receive alkali?
 Given the ease of use should one even try to do so?

 I say not.